-Welcome to the official Chess player profile of the legend, Vladimir Kramnik.
+Welcome to the official Chess player profile of the legendary Chess Super Grandmaster, Vladimir Kramnik.

 In 2000 the two grandmasters played against each other in the Classical World Chess Championship.
-Yet again Vladimir added another feather to his cap by defeating Kasparov in all the games, which was a record in itself.
+Vladimir added another notch on the belt by defeating Kasparov in all the games, which was a record in itself.
 Several victories in the later years cemented his position as the world champion until his defeat in 2010 in his match opposite Vishwanathan Anand.

 Did you enjoy reading about Vladimir Kramnik?
 If you did, you might be interesting in reading other player profiles such as Bobby Fischer, Daniil Dubov, and Hans Niemann.